-Additional operational parameters were systematically evaluated, including the R_y tilt angle, R_z spindle position, and micro-hexapod position.
+Additional operational parameters were systematically evaluated, including the $R_y$ tilt angle, $R_z$ spindle position, and micro-hexapod position.
 These factors were found to exert negligible influence on the plant dynamics, which can be attributed to the effective mechanical decoupling achieved between the plant and micro-station dynamics.
 This decoupling characteristic ensures consistent performance across various operational configurations.
-This also validates the developed control kinematics.
+This also validates the developed control strategy.

-The Decentralized Integral Force Feedback was implemented in the multi-body model, and transfer functions from force inputs f' of the damped plant to the strut errors $\epsilon{\mathcal{L}}$ were extracted from this model.
+The Decentralized Integral Force Feedback was implemented in the multi-body model, and transfer functions from force inputs f' of the damped plant to the strut errors $\epsilon{\mathcal{L}}$ were extracted from this